 A note from Riders for Health, a charitable organisation ensuring that healthcare workers can reach their patients throughout The Gambia.

-Everyone at The Gambia Experience were delighted to make a donation to this fantastic organisation ’Riders for Health’ as part of our 25 years’ celebration.
+Everyone at The Gambia Experience were delighted when the company made a donation to this fantastic organisation ’Riders for Health’ as part of our 25 years’ celebration.
 We think they are doing an amazing job, especially when you consider the challenges faced when providing health care in rural Gambia.
 Over to Riders...

 Mobilising maternal health services with outreach clinic teams.